Why Your Cigar Tastes Bitter (And How to Fix It)

 • You keep correcting the burn

-Wind, temperature, or dry air disrupts the burn.
+Wind, temperature, and dry air can disrupt the way the cigar burns.

 Fix it: